Applied Managerial Economics (Eco 693)

 Professor: Professor David L. Kelly (Dave).

-Office hours: In Person: 3-6 PM Tuesdays (Dave is almost always available to meet during business hours, but try to come during office hours if you can).
+Office hours: tenatively scheduled for Tuesdays 11 am - 2 pm.
+This may be revised depending on class availability.
+(Dave is almost always available to meet during business hours, but try to come during office hours if you can).

 Contacts: Dave can be contacted via phone (8x3725) or email (dkelly@miami.edu).